TeamPandory/pandorytool/README.md

 	-HIT THE PLAY BUTTON (bottom right) to start scraping.

 **4. Run pandory tool to prepare the USB stick**
-	-Load up command prompt (windows key & R, then type in CMD), navigate to the folder you have extracted pandory to.
+	-Load up command prompt (Windows key & R, then type in CMD), navigate to the folder you have extracted pandory to.
 	-Use the tool.
 (If roms directory was C:/roms, and the USB stick was drive O:) pandory add c:/roms o:/
 	-Let the tool prepare the stick, then safely remove.